Financial Poise

 Don’t Leave Business Valuation to Chance

 Valuation is the process of determining the worth of an entity or item.
-According to Erin Hollis, “A valuation can be as loose as a guess, to a back-of-the-envelope calculation, to a formal opinion rendered by a third-party professional business valuation expert.”
-Knowing the value of your business can make or break a sale or other transaction.
+Knowing the value of your business can make or break a sale or any other transaction.
 If you were asked what business value is, would you know?
 How could you find out?

 To find out how much a business is worth, you may need to hire a business appraiser.
-An appraiser is a professional who provides a disinterested, independent opinion of value for a business.
-Appraisers can provide business valuations in the event of a sale, estate, or gift-planning issue, for tax purposes, for litigation, or in the event of bankruptcy or restructuring.
+An appraiser is a professional who provides a disinterested, independent opinion of the value of a business.
+Appraisers can provide business valuations in the event of a sale, estate, or gift-planning issue.
+Reasons can vary between tax purposes, for litigation, or in the event of bankruptcy or restructuring.

-How do you decide who to engage, and how much should you expect to pay?
+How do you decide who to engage?
+How much should you expect to pay?

 Hiring the Right Business Appraiser

-You must determine what type of business appraisal you need and what measure of valuation you will use.
+To hire the right business appraiser, you must first determine the type of appraisal needed and the measure of valuation used.
 There are various kinds of appraisal and valuation experts.
-When selling equipment, you will want to look for an equipment appraiser; when selling real estate, a real estate appraiser.
-But when selling your business as a going concern, you will want a business appraiser, also called a “business valuation expert,” to determine proper value.
+When selling equipment, you will want to look for an equipment appraiser; when selling real estate, a real estate appraiser, etc. But when selling your business as a going concern, you will want a business appraiser, also called a ‘business valuation expert,’ to determine proper value.

 Business Value Appraiser Accreditation